May 21, 2021 posted in Design and Engineering

 The time between earthquakes is also essential in determining the magnitude of an earthquake.
 The longer the forces build up along a fault, the more energy is released when the fault ruptures, creating a more significant quake.

-Located in a lower-risk area?
-Why you could still face risks.
 The West Coast is the most active area in the United States for earthquakes due to two tectonic plates, the Pacific and the North American Plate.
 However, this does not mean the other parts of the country do not experience earthquakes.

 The largest earthquake recorded in North America took place on the New Madrid Fault in Missouri in 1811.
 The Charleston, South Carolina region has also experienced significant earthquakes in the past hundred years.

 Practices like fracking are making low-risk areas more susceptible to disturbances.
 Structures in these areas are not built to the same stringent seismic codes as those in California.
 This increases the risk of significant structural damage if seismic forces occur.

 The most significant risk from an earthquake is that of life safety.
 Structural building collapses, and failure of non-structural components such as heavy furniture and hanging elements can cause substantial loss of life during seismic events.
 Modern building code requirements are intended to protect people.
 While the building may be damaged beyond repair, building codes aim to ensure safe evacuation at a minimum.